What to expect

 This page explains the process around most clinical studies and what you can expect before, during and after.
 Other research studies such as surveys, may be organised differently.

 Regulation around research is tight.
 The rules are there to ensure that every phase of a trial or study is run safely.
-Read more about how trials are regulated, approved and funded in the UK.
+Read more about how studies are regulated, approved and funded in the UK.

 New treatments, or new uses for existing treatments, are tested in various stages – also known as "phases".
 This helps establish what becomes a new medicine and what doesn’t.